 In some cases, it’s not the size or shape of the scar that is bothersome but instead the color or texture.
 There are some effective laser treatments that can lessen the color and visibility of a scar without the need for surgery.
 At our practice, we use the Halo Hybrid fractional laser to address acne scars and other minor to moderate scarring.
 During this treatment, the laser handpiece will be set at the appropriate temperature to address your unique needs before being passed over the desired areas to heat up the damaged skin; this will cause collagen production to ignite and allow the skin to heal, lessening the appearance of the blemishes.
 We may need to perform multiple sessions to achieve the most desirable results.
 For moderate to severe scarring, the Lutronic eCO2 fractional ablative laser may be recommended.

 After a scar revision treatment, wound care is the most important aspect of the healing process.
-Dr. Mark A. Petroff or a member of his staff will provide very specific instructions to help you take care of your incision or treated area so that the new scar is smaller, thinner, and lighter.
+Dr. Mark A. Petroff, Dr. Brian Scott, or a member of their staff will provide very specific instructions to help you take care of your incision or treated area so that the new scar is smaller, thinner, and lighter.
 For surgical procedures, there will be more downtime and care afterward.
 Laser treatments may cause redness or peeling of the skin, but there is usually little downtime associated with the procedure.
 As mentioned, the scar cannot be completely erased, but most scar revision treatments can create a natural, softer appearance.

 Plan Your Procedure